KernelCaleb/Kustonomicon/README.md

 ```

-The Kustonomicon is your reference companion for navigating the depths of Kusto Query Language (KQL).

 This repo contains various KQL based queries and Sentinel Analytic rules in both ARM templates and Yaml, featured in the Detection of the Day from [Misconfigued.io](https://misconfigured.io/)

 Please note, this repo is a work in progress, check back later for additional content.